-Each country has its own style of making and using chopsticks.
-The chopsticks used in Vietnam are often much simpler in comparison to those used in Korea or Japan.
+Each country has its style of making and using chopsticks.
+The chopsticks used in Vietnam are often much more straightforward than those used in Korea or Japan.
 The design of chopsticks also varied in Vietnam.
-To be specific, chopsticks from Northern Vietnam are usually made from bamboo, while chopsticks in the south are usually made from coconut wood.
+Specifically, chopsticks from Northern Vietnam are usually made of bamboo, while chopsticks in the south are typically made from coconut wood.

 In terms of usage, chopsticks etiquettes in Vietnam also seem to be less complicated.
-However, there are a few dos and don’ts that you had better bear in mind, which will be explained in this guide, along with some tutorials.
+However, a few dos and don’ts will be explained in this guide.

-Firstly, before holding the chopsticks, make sure that the two ends of the chopsticks are placed evenly.
-After that, using the 3 fingers, the thumb, the index finger, and the middle finger, to gently hold the chopsticks.
+Firstly, ensure the two ends are placed evenly before holding the chopsticks.
+After that, use the 3 fingers, the thumb, the index finger, and the middle finger, to hold the chopsticks gently.
 The middle finger is placed under and between the chopsticks to close or make a gap between them.
-The thumb and index finger clamp the chopsticks to hold them firmly, and you can balance the chopsticks using your ring finger.
+The thumb and index finger clamp the chopsticks to hold them firmly, and you can balance them using your ring finger.

-Vietnamese quite often wipe the chopsticks with a paper napkin or lime juice in order to pasteurize and remove dust from the chopsticks, making sure they are clean enough to use.
-That is also often applied to other utensils like the soup spoon.
-You are recommended to do the same thing for other people's chopsticks in the meal as a polite eating manner.
+Vietnamese often wipe the chopsticks with a paper napkin or lime juice to pasteurize and remove dust from the chopsticks, ensuring they are clean enough to use.
+That is also often applied to other utensils, like the soup spoon.

-In Vietnam, the culture of using chopsticks is a way to express your caring to others in a subtle way.
-At the beginning of a meal, especially in traditional meals, before picking up their own items, Vietnamese usually use clean chopsticks to pick up food for others who sit near them.
-In the middle of the meal, if you want to or somebody asks you to pass them a piece of food using chopsticks, you are supposed to reserve the chopsticks and use the clean ends to do this.
+In Vietnam, the culture of using chopsticks is a way to express your caring to others subtly.
+At the beginning of a meal, especially in traditional meals, before picking up their items, Vietnamese usually use clean chopsticks to pick up food for others who sit near them.
+In the middle of the meal, if you want to or somebody asks you to pass them a piece of food using chopsticks, you should reserve the chopsticks and use the clean ends.

 Avoid sticking your chopsticks upright in the middle of the rice bowl.
-When you need to place chopsticks down, you should rest them either on a designated chopsticks holder or on the side of the bowl.
+When you need to place chopsticks down, rest them on a designated chopsticks holder or on the side of the bowl.

 Read more about Vietnamese Traditional Table Manners

-In ancient beliefs, uneven chopsticks would bring bad luck such as death.
-In the past, the coffin is formed by five wooden planks, two short and three longer.
+In ancient beliefs, uneven chopsticks would bring bad luck, such as death.
+The coffin was formed in the past by five wooden planks, two short and three long.
 The unequal chopsticks are thought to resemble these wooden planks, representing the unfortunate event.
 Thus, using uneven chopsticks is a very bad omen.

-The act of knocking the bowl into the bowl is considered to be the same as a beggar because beggars used to use chopsticks to knock on the pot in order to sound out, and then, ask for food.
-That is considered to be bad luck in chopsticks etiquettes in Vietnam which you should absolutely avoid, especially when going to business dinners.
+Knocking the bowl into the bowl is considered the same as a beggar because beggars use chopsticks to knock on the pot to sound out and then ask for food.
+That is regarded as bad luck in Vietnam’s chopstick etiquette, which you should avoid, especially during business dinners.
 In addition, the Vietnamese also appreciate the courtesy that you will not make clanking chopsticks noise or chewing sounds while eating.

 Do not put the chopsticks vertically into a rice bowl.
 This action is thought to be similar to sticking incense into the censer.
-If you put a pair of chopsticks into the bowl like that, it would seem like you are consecrating this bowl of rice to the dead.
+If you put a pair of chopsticks into the bowl like that, it would seem like you are consecrating this rice bowl to the dead.

-While an upright chopstick in a bowl is associated with offering to the dead, piercing chopsticks through food to pick it up makes you look like a greedy person.
+While an upright chopstick in a bowl is associated with offering to the dead, piercing chopsticks through food to pick it up makes you look greedy.

-In the past, this behavior signifies serious mistakes because people think that all ancestors are resting on the ground and should not be disturbed.
-Today, although not many people hold such a spiritual belief, you should still be careful not to drop the chopsticks as it would make you look clumsy, much like scattering food on the table while using the chopsticks.
+This behavior signifies severe mistakes in the past because people thought all ancestors were resting on the ground and should not be disturbed.
+Today, although not many people hold such a spiritual belief, you should still be careful not to drop the chopsticks as they would make you look clumsy, much like scattering food on the table while using them.

 Using chopsticks might be a little tricky at the beginning.
-But once you get used to it, you would find it extremely useful in eating, especially when you eat Vietnamese noodles dishes like Pho or even Bun bo Hue.
+But once you get used to it, you will find it extremely useful in eating, especially when you eat Vietnamese noodle dishes like Pho or even Bun bo Hue.